RADIO BROADCASTING & JOURNALISM I Course No. 8640

 - Language training

 - Supporting and marketing a project

 Students become familiar with radio equipment and its practical uses.
 They edit and produce clips using microphones and audio consoles.
-In the second year class, students operate alert systems equipment used to communicate with the FCC.
-This is a hands-on through which candidates have access to radio equipment for class assignments.
+In the second-year class, students operate alert systems equipment used to communicate with the FCC.
+This is hands-on through which candidates have access to radio equipment for class assignments.

-Combines common techniques used in radio and sports casting.
+Combines common techniques used in radio and sportscasting.
 Students are required to develop communication skills and practice developing stories by interviewing subjects.
-They practice creating radio announcements and reading game commentary.
+They practice creating radio announcements and reading the game commentary.
 Often, candidates are required to attend a specified number of events and create reports for them.
-You will do an on air shift at Mix 91 FM.
+You will do an on-air shift at Mix 91 FM.